siegelhannah/portfolio/Projects.md

+---
+title: My Projects
+layout: default
+show_headshot: false
+---

-# My Projects
+## My Projects

-Here are some of the projects I'm working on:
+Here are some of the projects I've worked on.

 - Project 1
 - Project 2